oddcamp/frontend-manual/README.md

 </html>
 ```

-In cases (e.g. Modernizr) when there's a need to run some JavaScript code in `<head></head>` before page renders, it's best to minify and inline it:
+In cases when there's a need to run some JavaScript code in `<head></head>` before page renders (e.g. Modernizr), it's best to minify and inline it:

 ```html
 <head>